Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 Your body becomes blurred.
-For the duration, any creature has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against you.
+For the duration, any creature has **:d20-dis: Disadvantage**{.d20} on attack rolls against you.
 An attacker is immune to this effect if it perceives you with Blindsight or Truesight.

 > **Classes:** Artificer, Sorcerer, Wizard